modmail-dev/modmail-docs/installation/README.md

 ## Create a MongoDB database

 Modmail uses MongoDB to store its internal configurations and log histories.
-You must create a MongoDB database in order to use Modmail.&#x20;
+You must create a MongoDB database in order to use Modmail.

 We will be using [MongoDB Atlas](https://www.mongodb.com/atlas), which provides us with a free 512MB storage share—more than enough for Modmail.